TritonSE/PIA-Program-Manager/README.md

 ### Frontend

+1. Copy the frontend `.env` file into the frontend directory (see the google drive)
-1. `cd frontend`
+2. `cd frontend`
-2. Run `npm install` to install all dependencies
+3. Run `npm install` to install all dependencies
-3. Run `npm run dev` to start development server
+4. Run `npm run dev` to start development server
-4. Server is started on port 3000.
+5. Server is started on port 3000.
 Follow this [url](http://localhost:3000) and you should see the development page.

 ## Linting
 Run these commands in the `backend` or `frontend` directories for linting and formating.
 Be sure to run these commands before pushing to github.